Updated July 29, 2023

 - Factory supplies – $3,000

 - Accounting expense – $10,000

 Now, the Total Indirect Manufacturing Overhead is calculated as below.

 - Total Indirect Manufacturing Overhead = $5,000 + $50,000 + $10,000 + $100,000 + $3,000

 Again, the Total Indirect Administrative Overhead is calculated below.

 - Total Indirect Administrative Overhead = $10,000 + $5,000 + $3,000

 - Total Indirect Administrative Overhead = $18,000

-Now, few of the expenses mentioned above is not included in the calculation of Total cost because they are direct cost by nature.
-Those excluded set of costs in the above cases comprise of raw material cost and labour wages.
+A few of the abovementioned expenses are not included in the Total cost calculation because they are direct costs.
+Those excluded costs in the above cases comprise raw material costs and labor wages.